osegbotonie/enterprise-m365-administration-lab/docs/03-identity-lifecycle-management.md

 ## 1. Overview

-Identity Lifecycle Management defines how user identities, access rights, and associated resources are managed throughout an employee's relationship with Tonie-Osegbo Technologies Limited.
+Identity Lifecycle Management defines how employee identities, access rights, and associated resources are managed throughout an employee's relationship with Tonie-Osegbo Technologies Limited.

 The lifecycle consists of three primary stages: